 MKM is working with the NYC Parks department on a new design for Faber Park on Staten Island.
 The project is a part of the city's Parks Without Borders initiative and is focused on creating a more welcoming entrance, a multi-functional plaza and new play spaces in front of the historic Rec Center and pool house.

-MKM looks forward to collaborating with NYC Parks on two additional projects, McDonald Playground in Brooklyn and Sakura Park in Manhattan.
-These projects are scheduled to begin design soon.
+MKM looks forward to collaborating with NYC Parks on three additional projects, McDonald Playground in Brooklyn, Sakura Park in Manhattan and Starr Playground in Queens.